I have always had a passion for movies as I spend most of my days watching them and ranting about them, so why not share my opinions online?

 Another shot type commonly used throughout the film is a low-angle and a high-angle to show that the family all look down on Joanne from the moment they meet her.
 They all believe they are more important and have other things to worry about other than their child who Joanne is there to help, so the unspoken hierarchy is portrayed from the start.

-The Silent Child is a linear story where we are thrown into the lives of a family with a young deaf child and how her life is changed once the character of Joanne comes into her world and it also shows the effects of being optimistic and being oblivious when it comes to considering what is best for a deaf child.
-The film follows this storyline well and sticks to it throughout, without steering away from the importance of the overall message.
+The film follows the linear storyline well and sticks to it throughout, without steering away from the importance of the overall message.
 The ending of the film is left open because we do not know what happens to the characters after the final scene, but we can guess that Libby would not get the help she needs due to the majority of people around her not understanding her.
-Due to the statistics and information at the end of the film, we are left feeling sad and deflated after seeing something great building up and then being shut down completely for no real reason whatsoever.
+Due to the statistics and information at the end of the film, we are left feeling sad and deflated after seeing something great build-up and then be shut down completely for no real reason whatsoever.
 It is disheartening and upsetting, but it gets the message across very well, so the narrative is easy to follow and has a large impact on the audience in the end.

 There is one scene in particular that had the biggest impact on me and that was the scene where we hear what Libby can hear and we see her world from her point of view, which makes it an interactive scene where the audience can get a better understanding for what it is like to be in that position.
 By doing this, we feel more attached to Libby and we want her to get the help and support she needs, so we immediately become more involved in the storyline.